 - a thermal oven (optional, needed in method 2 is used)

-The following cleaning and postprocessing protocols are cost effective, fast, and easy.
-They are ideal for obtaining maximum mechanical, gloss and transparency of clear prints.
-Follow our postprocessing instructions without cutting corners for getting optimum results:
+The following cleaning and post processings protocols are cost effective, fast, and easy.
+They are ideal for obtaining maximum mechanical, gloss, and transparency of clear prints.
+Follow our post professing instructions without cutting corners for getting optimum results:

-Method 1: Light box post-curing of prints in immersion/dipping (recommended process)
+Method 1: Light box post curing of wet prints by immersion/dipping

-- fast & easy process, recommended with the required usage of Cleaning Fluid NW1 Bio (odorless version yields increased gloss, transparency, and biocompatibility)
+- fast & easy process, recommended with the required usage of Cleaning Fluid UNW1 Bio or Cleaning Fluid UNW2 Bio for increased gloss, transparency, and biocompatibility:

-- without the usage of Cleaning Fluid NW1 Bio maximum gloss and transparency of clear resins will not be obtained independently of the resin used, when alcohols, such as ethanol or isopropanol IPA are used for cleaning since they cause whitening and embrittlement of prints
+- without the usage of Cleaning Fluid UNW1 Bio or UNW2 Bio maximum gloss and transparency of clear resins will not be obtained independently of the resin used, since alcohols, such as ethanol or isopropanol IPA, cause whitening and embrittlement of prints

 - remove prints from the build platform with a spatula